Gsilvera24/Plaid/README.md

 * The impact Plaid has had over the fintech space is tremendous.
 As of April 2021, the company is valued at $13 billion.
 More and more fintech apps are adopting their payment infrastructure.
 It is a key component in the fintech space.

 * There is large amounts of data that passes through the platform everyday.
 Some key metrics could be, account balances, recent transactions, log in credentials, customer information, location, etc.
-* Relative to the domain, Plaid has by far the most market share.
+* Relative to the domain, it is hard to compare who has the most market share.
+All the companies that are like Plaid may offer diferent services.
+Some companies may use Plaid for a specific product and may use competitors for a different service.
 According to [Investopedia](https://www.investopedia.com/what-is-plaid-5207625), plaid is currently used by 4,500 companies.

 ## Recommendations

-* If you were to advise the company, what products or services would you suggest they offer?
-(This could be something that a competitor offers, or use your imagination!)

-* Why do you think that offering this product or service would benefit the company?

-* What technologies would this additional product or service utilize?

-* Why are these technologies appropriate for your solution?
+* Plaid could pontentially offer their own payment service.
+At the moment, they only sell to developers and product managers.
+They do not engage with the average consumer.
+Since they already have the infrastructure, they could create thier own app and enter the payment services market.
+I think this would benefit the company because half of the work is already done.
+They could hire developers to work on their app which would already be working with their back end infrastructure.